thomasp85/tweenr/README.md

 negative age means that the observation has yet to appear.

 ### tween_elements
-**TBD** This function is the most versatile of them all.
+This function is the most versatile of them all.
 It takes a data.frame that contains a time column, a observation.id column and an ease column along with the rest of the data.
 Each observation, defined by the observation.id, is animated through its individual states, using its own easing function.